iswunistuttgart/latex-boilerplate/README.md

 What you should keep in mind is that I like to keep my main tex file as empty as possible.
 In most cases you will only find some `\input`s or `\include`s inside the main `.tex` file.
 Every actual content is contained within subdirectories.

+Want to read some advices on writing good LaTeX documents?
+Check out this [advice for writing LaTeX documents](https://github.com/dspinellis/latex-advice)

 ## How To

 If you want to create a LaTeX document and want to use this boilerplate, simply clone the project and get going: